- To build knowledge and skills in music through sequential learning, memory retention and planning for progression.

 - Schemes of work are designed to give progression, from simple participation and engagement through to more accurate instrumental playing and applying musical knowledge to activities.

-- Arts Award Bronze and Silver currently in Key Stage 3, 4 and 5 runs with selected students and shows progress in their skills and attainment.
+- Arts Award Bronze and Silver currently in Key Stage 4 and 5 runs with all students and shows progress in their skills and attainment through their portfolios.

 - Carefully planned small steps with peri teachers.